Dr. Mark is a veterinarian and for over 40 years has been dealing with dogs that shed a lot.

-Five Ways to Keep Your Long-Haired Dog From Shedding All Over Your House
+How to Stop Your Dog From Shedding All Over Your House

-These grooming tools are designed to remove loose hair, both those that are dead and others that are close to falling out.
-If you spend a few minutes each day you can reduce shedding by up to 90%, and most of the groomers I have worked with recommend I also use a conditioner-type spray on my shedding dogs to improve the process.
-(Many of those sprays are available from Amazon or a pet superstore.
-Try one and find out what works for your dog—if you do not like the brand do not give up, just try another.)
+These grooming tools are designed to remove loose hair, those that are dead and others that are close to falling out.
+If you spend a few minutes each day, you can reduce shedding by up to 90%.

 If you take care of your dogs in this way, the added benefit is that there will be a lot less allergens in the house where your dogs are spending much of their day.
 Anyone who suffers from dog hair allergies will notice an improvement right away.